Instagram influencer marketing can seem pretty intimidating.

 Working with the right influencers for your brand

-As you can see, Instagram influencers can make a huge impact on your social media marketing efforts.
+As you can see, Instagram influencers can make a huge impact on your digital marketing efforts.
 They have the trust of an engaged audience, can create beautiful content for your brand, and bring you an authentic type of exposure you can’t get with traditional advertising.

-Use this guide to find relevant influencers your customers trust and who fit within your budget.
+Use this guide to find relevant influencers for your first influencer marketing campaign.
 Then see if they are up to collaborating on a campaign together.
 You’ll soon start to see the value of working with Instagram influencers first hand.

 Instagram influencer marketing FAQ